 As a nation we have always been resilient and our people have always collaborated to do what is necessary to ensure prosperity in our country and the world.
-We are doing just that as a City government by making do with what we have and doing what we do with less income.
-Recovery has been slow but we will continue to move in a positive direction.
+We are doing just that as a City government as well by making do with what we have.
+Recovery from the virus and its negative economic effect has been slow but we will continue to move in a positive direction.
 We “keep the faith” in our federal, state and local governments.
-We may not always agree on how we are going to get there and it may be necessary through our ballots to make changes in government including elected officials, but we believe that in the end all levels of government will succeed.
-Government must remember that it represents the people because we are the people.
-Elected officials should faithfully, honestly and impartially govern by respecting the will of the people.
-We must not forget that the government belongs to the people and therefore elected officials should represent the people’s will and their best interests.
+We may not always agree on how we are going to get there, but we believe that in the end all levels of government will succeed.
+Government must remember that it represents the people.
+Elected officials take an oath to faithfully, honestly and impartially govern by respecting the will of the people.
+We must not forget that government is “of the people” and therefore elected officials should represent the people’s best interests.
 We as a City are taking a positive approach.
 If our department heads, our elected officials or I can be of any assistance to you we are available.
 Feel free to contact any of us.

 Budget and Staffing

 This Administration has been fortunate to have a fine staff of employees and volunteers.
-During the past five years we have had a hiring freeze during which those who leave the City’s employment by retiring, or for any other reason, have not been replaced by new hires.
-We reached what we determined to be the minimum staff.
-Instead their duties and responsibilities of those who have gone have been shared by the remaining staff.
+During the past five years we have had a hiring freeze during which those who leave the City’s employment by retiring or for any other reason, have not been replaced by new hires.
+Consequently we reached what we determined to be a minimum staff.
+The duties and responsibilities of those who have gone have been shared by the remaining staff.
 This has reduced the City’s expenditures by over $1,300,000.
-In 2012 through 2017 we found it necessary to hire police officer replacements as we fell below the adequate minimal staffing.
-We as well have added three firemen Paramedics due to retirements that brought that employee number below needed staffing to fill our shifts with the minimal level.
+In 2012 through 2017 we found it necessary to hire police officer replacements as we fell below adequate staffing.
+We also added three firefighter/paramedics because of retirements that caused that employee number to be below what was necessary to fill our shifts at minimal level.
 In the year 2011, our employees, including the OPBA Union (police), had agreed again to no increase in wages and benefits.
 This was the second consecutive year and we truly appreciate the employees agreeing with a budget that does not include an increase in wages.
 Therefore our cost for wages and benefits only increased for those who are automatically increased due to their length of service.
-Then in 2013-2014 wage increases were 1.5% and now in 2015, a zero percent increase and a 1% increase in 2016.
-This is saving the City hundreds of thousands of dollars, and therefore our City staff is providing the same level of services with less people and pay raises averaging 1% per year over 4 years.
-In 2017 and again in 2018 and 2019, 2% raises will be given our employees including our police.
-In 2020 2%, 2021 2.5%, and 2022 will be 2.75%.
+Then in 2013-2014 wage increases were 1.5% respectively and in 2015, a zero percent increase and a 1% increase in 2016.
+This has saved the City hundreds of thousands of dollars but just as significant is that our City staff is providing the same level of services with less people and pay raises averaging 1% per year over 4 years.
+In 2017 and again in 2018 and 2019, 2% raises were given to our employees including our police.
+In 2020 it was 2%, 2021 will be 2.5%, and 2022 will be 2.75%.
 A new contract will be negotiated in 2022 for 2023 or added years.